- Ontario (2019)

 is a lawyer at Lenczner Slaght.

-Adam is developing a broad litigation practice.
 Prior to joining Lenczner Slaght, Adam was a summer and articling student at the Constitutional Law Branch of the Ministry of the Attorney General.
 During his time as a student, he worked on cases before all levels of court in Ontario, as well as multiple matters before the Supreme Court of Canada.

 Adam is also a former referee with Ontario Soccer.
 As a referee, he has overseen games at the semi-professional, university and college levels, as well as at multiple provincial and national championships.